 You can’t start long-term professional relationships without effective communication.
 Furthermore, you need to cultivate an understanding of each other’s roles.
 You can ask to meet with procurement and simply state that you want to understand how to meet their needs and share how they can meet yours.

 Engaging with procurement early on in the process, changing the way you communicate, and cultivating relationships are a few ways to bridge the gap.
 John shares more about how his perception of procurement has changed, how sales need to prepare for the impending market correction, and further details how to communicate in episode 126 of the Negotiations Ninja podcast.
-Check it out to gain more insight into the world of sales.
+Check it out to gain more insight on how decrease the tension between procurement and sales.